andylaikawai/alpha-hunter/README.md

 (Now the event is supposed to be public, like a M&A announcement in a press conference)

-5. Proprietary news Channels (e.g. Bloomberg Terminal which we can't easily access)
+5. Proprietary news channels (e.g. Bloomberg Terminal which we can't easily access)
 6. Public news channels (e.g. Social media like Twitter, traditional media like Cointelegraph)

-It is considered _early enough_ if beat 99% of the public at step 6 which is a relatively easier to solve.
+It is considered _early enough_ if we beat 99% of the public at step 6 which is a relatively easier problem to solve.
 Since all public news channels are online channels, this is a solvable computational problem.
 Specifically, it is a competition of web scrappers so we need to be an expert in this area.

 Second, we need to react _fast_ enough and _accurate_ enough to the event.

-## Why Crypto?

-We need a less competitive yet highly liquid market.
+From historical crypto market data seen from CEX, we need to place the order within 20s of the public news for a meaningful return (5% - 30% without leverage with hold period as short as 10-30 minutes, depending on the news).
+In terms of accuracy, the requirement is low because we can simply set a very strict stop-loss level in case the direction of buy/sell order is wrong.
+This is a kind of risk control that is only available to news-driven trading, as opposed to traditional long/short strategies.

 (TODO)

 ## Why ChatGPT?